Erik-Pi/ForTheL/README.md

 # ForTheL
-A collection of formalizations in ForTheL for Naproche-SAD.
+A collection of formalizations in ForTheL to be checked by Naproche-SAD.

 The linear algebra formalizations are based on the library at https://github.com/Felix-Thiele/linear_algebra_ftl.